racchouhan12/SelCukTestAutomation/ReadMe.md

 3. Project has three layer approach or calling: feature -> stepdefinitions -> businessflows -> screens

-    i.      feature -> It is test/resources.
-It will contain all feature files (.feature). ii.     stepdefinitions -> This folder has java files which contains step definitions corresponding in feature file. iii.    businessflows -> This folder has java files which contains which contains business logic or assertions iv.     screens -> This folder has java files which perform actual actions on the web browser.
+    1.      feature -> It is test/resources.
+It will contain all feature files (.feature).
+    2.     stepdefinitions -> This folder has java files which contains step definitions corresponding in feature file.
+    3.    businessflows -> This folder has java files which contains which contains business logic or assertions
+    4.     screens -> This folder has java files which perform actual actions on the web browser.

 4. In resources there are couple of more files like .exe, .properties.
 5. In CommonProperties.properties we are passing browser name it will have more keys as framework expands.
 6. We have utilities package which contains utilities for driver, reporting and maintaing session state of objects(ThisRun.java)
 7. Call flows are as follows:
-    i. run commands:
+    1. run commands:
         a. mvn clean
         b. mvn install or mvn test
-    ii.
-Now execution will begin
+    2. Now execution will begin

         Call hierarchy are as follows: